junxit/us-congress-bills-115/metadata.md

 - 2018-11-15 — Introduced in Senate
 - 2018-11-15 — Referred to the Committee on Indian Affairs. (text of measure as introduced: CR S7060)
+- 2018-11-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.
+- 2018-11-26 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.
+- 2018-11-26 — Senate Committee on Indian Affairs discharged by Unanimous Consent. (consideration: CR S7099)
+- 2018-11-26 — Senate Committee on Indian Affairs discharged by Unanimous Consent.(consideration: CR S7099)